-They have Azerbaijani language three times a week.
-They have sciense once a week.
-They have History of Azerbaijan once a week.
-They have P.E. twice a week.
-They have Art once a week.
-They have IT twice a week.
+- 1. They have Azerbaijani three times a week.

+- 2. They have Science once a week.

+- 3. They have History of Azerbaijan once a week.

+- 4. They have P.E. twice a week.

+- 5. They have Art once a week.

+- 6. They have IT twice a week.

-6. Direct students' attention to the table with Grammar Tips.
+- 6. Direct students' attention to the table with Grammar Tips.
 Tell them that we use How often to ask questions about frequency.
 Write some sentences on the board.
 Example: You have English four times a week.
 How often do you have English?

 Also, teach them to use the preposition "on" with the days of the week.

-Ask students to work in pairs and write questions to the bold words.
+Ask students to work in pairs and write questions to the blue words.
 The first 3 sentences are provided as examples.
 Explain the difference between When and How often.

-My brother has Literature once a week.
-How often does my brother have Music?
+- 1. My brother has Literature once a week.
+How often does my brother have Literature? - 2.
 They have P.E. on Fridays.
-When do they have P.E?
+When do they have P.E? - 3.
 We have Maths five times a week.
-How often do you have Maths?
-He has sciense on Wednesdays.
-How often does he have sciense?
+How often do you have Maths? - 4.
+He has Science once a week.
+How often does he have Science? - 5.
 They have English three times a week.
-How often do they have English?
+How often do they have English? - 6.
 They have Art on Mondays.
-When do they Art?

-7. Ask students to draw their dream timetable in their notebooks.
+When do they have Art? - 7.
+Ask students to draw their dream timetable in their notebooks.